Properties of Krylov state complexity in qubit dynamics: Two Qubits

 For vanishing $\mathcal{F} (t)$, the geometric interpretation for the single qubit can be straightforwardly extended to the case of two non-interacting qubits.
 As the Krylov complexity, in this case, is simply the sum of the complexities of the individual qubits, the total complexity can be viewed simply as a restatement of the Pythagoras theorem.
 The individual complexities can represent squared distances in orthogonal directions, and the total complexity can represent the hypotenuse squared.
 However, when $\mathcal{F} (t)\neq 0$, the square root of the Krylov complexity generally does not satisfy the triangle inequality.
+Likewise, for $\omega_1 = \omega_2$ and identical initial states for both the qubits [i.e. for $\mathcal{F}(t)=0$], the geometric interpretation found in \cite{building_krylov_complexity_from_circuit_complexity_chenwei_PRR2024} can similarly be applied here taking $l=1$.
+However, such an interpretation does not seem possible in general when $\mathcal{F} (t) \neq 0$.

 {\em Two-level atoms}.
-For a pair of two non-interacting two level atoms coupled by light fields, the Hamiltonian is
+For a pair of two non-interacting two-level atoms coupled by light fields, the Hamiltonian is